RIFLE RANGE RULES

 Loaded firearms are to be confined to the firing line, kept pointed down range, at all times and are not permitted elsewhere on the range.
 Exceptions during organized events sanctioned by the Section Chair.

-When there is a ceasefire and the green lights are on, no one will step between the red line and the firing ports.
+When the green lights are on, no one will cross the red line or occupy the firing ports.
 There shall be absolutely no handling of firearms and no approaching the firing line to handle equipment on the firing line while targets are being changed or someone is down range.
 No one is to be in front of the firing line when the red lights are on.

 Firing must be from the shoulder or shoulder height, using sights (not from the hip etc.)